 Poetry and science

 For other gardeners, a fascination with another subject area that don’t we usually associate with growing plants can be played out in the garden.
 Mathematics and science infuse the beautiful sculptured earth of Charles Jencks’ The Garden of Cosmic Speculation where black holes, quarks and fractals find an everyday place.
-For Ian Hamilton Finlay’s Little Sparta, it was poetry, and he ‘wrote’ poems with plants, paths, spaces, sculpture and included text, creating what designer Sir Roy Strong described as ”the only really original garden made in this country since 1945″.
+For Ian Hamilton Finlay’s Little Sparta, it was poetry, and he ‘wrote’ poems with plants, paths, spaces, sculpture and included text, creating what designer Sir Roy Strong described as:

 It may begin as a single, innocent purchase or gift but before sanity can prevail, it becomes an all-consuming passion, which takes over much of the garden.
 The collector sees no virtue in restraint, instead becoming obsessed with the need to complete and display the collection, be it garden gnomes or hellebores.
 Collecting is a curious pursuit, perhaps born from a primeval hunter-gatherer instinct.